 The Three Bay house is the most common style.
 This is slightly more luxurious than the emergency housing build for cigar makers which were also called shotgun houses.
 If you put a bullet through the front door, it would come straight out the back.

-The most southerly point of the island has a brightly coloured monument that should definitely be included in your holiday album.
+The most southerly point of the island and of continental USA has a brightly coloured monument that should definitely be included in your holiday album.
+It's a unique landmark that so making a picture over here is one of the best things to do in Key West.

 We drive back to Miami after our trip to the Keys.
-A little to the west lies the Everglades.
-And they had been on my list a long time.
+From here it's just a small detour to the Everglades during your roadtrip from Miami to Key West.
+They had been on my list a long time.

 The Everglades is an extensive system of wetlands, originating in Lake Okeechobee.
 The area is often incorrectly called a swamp, as it actually is the slowest moving river on earth.
 The area is 32km long, 80km wide and only rarely more than 1m deep.
 The growing population of Florida disturbs the natural flow of the water by building irrigation canals and roads.
 High concentrations of artificial fertilizers are also a threat, as this stimulates the growth of non-indigenous swamp vegetation.
 Large amounts of mercury have been found in the local fish population.
 Hopefully there is still time to save this fabulous area of natural beauty.